-The Netherlands, on the coast of the North Sea is part of the great plain of north and west Europe whish consists of the Netherlands itself and six islands in the Caribbean Sea: Aruba and the Netherlands Antilles, it is bordered by the North Sea to the north and west, Belgium to the south, and Germany to the east, the dimensions of the Netherlands is 41,528 square kilometres, little more than half the size of Scotland.
+The Netherlands, on the coast of the North Sea is part of the great plain of north and western Europe which consists of the Netherlands itself and six islands in the Caribbean Sea: Aruba and the Netherlands Antilles.
+It is bordered by the North Sea to the north and west, Belgium to the south, and Germany to the east, the dimensions of the Netherlands is 41,528 square kilometres, little more than half the size of Scotland.

 The country is host to five international courts: the Permanent Court of Arbitration, the International Court of Justice and The International Criminal Tribunal for the Former Yugoslavia, the International Criminal Court and the Special Tribunal for Lebanon.

 The Netherlands has the 16th largest economy in the world, and ranks 10th in GDP (nominal) per capita.
 The Netherlands is largely a hub for distribution rather than a manufacturing country.